We dug three wells.

 We had no idea if it would work.
 Isan was drought-afflicted and bone dry, with worsening drought predicted.
 We are far inland, but in the Khon Kaen District, as in Bangkok, the aquifers are so empty that salt water is beginning to seep in from the sea.
 You can taste it in the tap water in Khon Kaen city.

-For a while, in December and January, fires were flaring up out of nowhere, and for two or three days we were running around with buckets and hoses and melting our boots.
+Parched enough, it seemed, to spontaneously ignite.
+For a while, in December and January, small fires were flaring up out of nowhere all around us, and for two or three days we were running around with buckets and hoses and melting our boots.
 The farmer next to us lost a two-roomed wooden house.
 Australia was still on fire, Chiang Mai too, and I was wondering if Isan would be next.

 At the beginning of April we started getting thunderstorms and some rainfall.
 The pits started to collect muddy run-off, a brown-grey suspension of soil particles, dead-looking and opaque.

 Nothing much to look at.
 But in undergound water-bank theory, wells don’t just work one way.
-Their first function is to take rainwater deeper into the ground, where it is not lost to evaporation.
+They are bi-directional — it’s all about flow.
+The well’s first function is to take rainwater deeper into the ground, where it is not lost to evaporation.
 In this climate the rain doesn’t have much chance to sink in before the intense sunlight burns it all off.
 So you get a lot of surface water after rain, but no lasting rehydration of the land.
 Not enough gets through to the aquifers, which are drying up as people take water without putting it back.

 So the first function of the well is to take some of the water out of the cycle, and ‘bank’ it in the ground.
 Then we wait.